wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 - [x] Collect the node events to server a built up graph on the backend

-- [ ] Record LLM calls to replay to avoid hitting the API
+- [x] Record LLM calls to replay to avoid hitting the API

-- [ ] Record all events to sqlite to analyze later
+- [x] Record all events to sqlite to analyze later

-- [ ] Restore recursive state from sqlite

 ## Future